changsukang/zbx_lxc/README.md

 zport="10051"               # Zabbix server/proxy port number
 ```
 Copy or move env.sh.example to env.sh and edit it based on your environment.
-"zsender" must be the same as the name you set up for the LXC running host in your Zabbix server.
+"zsender" must be the name you set up for the LXC running host in your Zabbix server.

 ## Test
 ```